MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/receivables-management.md

 - **Default Summary View** Select a summary view to appear as the default summary view in the Customer Summary and Customer Yearly Summary Inquiry windows.
 If you select Amounts Since Last Close, the selected customer’s current summary information will be displayed.
 If you select Fiscal Year, the selected customer’s summary information for the fiscal year will be displayed.
 If you select Calendar Year, the selected customer’s summary information for the calendar year will be displayed.

-### E-mail statements
+### Email statements

-In addition to printing customer statements, you also can set up e-mail statements to be sent on a per-customer basis.
-If you are using a MAPI (Microsoft’s Messaging Application Programming Interface) compliant e-mail service, you can send the email statement in Portable Document Format (PDF) to any number of specified customer e-mail addresses.
+In addition to printing customer statements, you also can set up email statements to be sent on a per-customer basis.
+If you are using a MAPI (Microsoft’s Messaging Application Programming Interface) compliant email service, you can send the email statement in Portable Document Format (PDF) to any number of specified customer email addresses.
 You must install Adobe Distiller or PDFWriter to send customer statements by e-mail.

-In the Receivables Management Setup window, you can enter an e-mail address where the e-mail statements status report should be sent.
-This report includes a list of the e-mail statements that were sent successfully, and information about any errors that might have occurred during the sending process.
+In the Receivables Management Setup window, you can enter an email address where the e-mail statements status report should be sent.
+This report includes a list of the email statements that were sent successfully, and information about any errors that might have occurred during the sending process.
 You won’t be able to enter the address if you have marked Customer Statement in the Sales E-mail Setup window.

+> [!NOTE]
-*You can enter only one e-mail address in the Status Recipient field.*
+> You can enter only one e-mail address in the Status Recipient field.

 If you didn’t specify an e-mail address in the Receivables Management Setup window or if sending the status report by e-mail failed, Receivables Management will print the status report to the default printer and leave the status report file in the folder that you specified or in the default folder which will be \\CompanyID\\Microsoft Dyanmics\\GP\\UserID\\StmtStatus.